derekpitt/fluent-d3/README.md

 This package will contain a few charting elements we are using in [SlideRoom](http://www.slideroom.com)'s Review portal as well as a new product we are currently building.

+## TypeScript .d files

+Included is a .d.ts file for you to use in your TypeScript project.
+Typescript 1.7 is required to use.

 ## Documentation

 Coming soon